How to get a mortgage after bankruptcy

 Your reserves fund shows the lender that you can cover a certain number of mortgage payments if an emergency were to happen.

-Write a detailed letter of explanation
+Step 5: Write a detailed letter of explanation

-Work with a bankruptcy-experienced mortgage professional
+Step 6: Work with a bankruptcy-experienced mortgage professional

-When researching loan officers and mortgage brokers, look for ones that have helped post-bankruptcy clients secure homes.
+When researching loan officers and mortgage brokers, look for ones who have helped post-bankruptcy clients secure homes.
 Mortgage professionals who are well-versed in post-bankruptcy homebuying will understand the specific requirements and can advise on what you need to do to improve your mortgage approval chances.

 Alternate finance options for post-bankruptcy homebuying